Zaliv Shipbuilding Yard

 The shipyard was also known as Kamysh-Burun Zavod, and Soviet Shipyard No. 532 named after Butoma Boris Evstaf'evich.

 History

-The joint stock company Zalyv Shipyard was founded in 1938.
+The joint stock company Zaliv Shipyard was founded in 1938.
 It is situated on the shore of the Kerch Strait, between two seas, the Black Sea and the Sea of Azov.
-From 1945 to 1980 the yard built about 600 ships, including sea trawlers, small torpedo boats, fishing boats and barges.
-Since the 1960s it has built tankers.
+From 1945 to 1980, the yard built about 600 ships, including sea trawlers, small torpedo boats, fishing boats and barges.
+Since the 1960s, it has built tankers.

 The shipyard was formerly affiliated with the KrAZ Holding Company (Kremenchuk).
-As of April 2017 the company is owned by OOO Vesta (60%) and OOO Enkor (40%).
+As of April 2017, the company is owned by OOO Vesta (60%) and OOO Enkor (40%).
+The facilities were targeted by a missile attack on November 4, 2023, with one ship in dock being allegedly damaged.

 Facilities and services

-This Russian-occupied Ukrainian shipyard occupies an area of 350 acre.
+The shipyard occupies an area of 350 acre.
 It has a graving dock that is 360 meters long and 60 meters wide.
 It can accommodate ships with a draught of 13 meters.
 Two gantry cranes, each with a 200-tons lifting capacity, are part of this dock.